-The responsibility for evaluating a participant's eligibility for Anne Arundel County's ESG funded rapid re-housing program is assigned to the agencies awarded contracts for operation of rapid re-housing programs: Arundel House of Hope (AHOH) and The Light House.
-Both AHOH and The Light House have established standardized intake assessments for agencies to use when screening participants for eligibility.
+The responsibility for evaluating a participant's eligibility for Anne Arundel County's ESG funded rapid re-housing program is assigned to the agencies awarded contracts for operation of rapid re-housing programs.
+The Light House has established standardized intake assessments for agencies to use when screening participants for eligibility.
 Rapid re-housing programs will target homeless families who have been referred from an emergency shelter or outreach program.
 Third party documentation will be required for all participants.
-Additionally, AHOH and The Light House will assess the ability of potential participants to maintain and increase their income as necessary to ensure they can remain housed once the temporary subsidy is no longer provided.
+Additionally, The Light House will assess the ability of potential participants to maintain and increase their income as necessary to ensure they can remain housed once the temporary subsidy is no longer provided.